openx/mobile-ios-sdk-doc/info/integration-mopub/ios-in-app-bidding-mopub-order-setup.md

 ## Overview

-The sense of prebid technology is to run the header bidding auction first and inject an opportunity to display the winning bid into a preconfigured waterfall on the Primary Ad Server.
-This could be achieved by adding special Line Items which point to the prebid creative.
-If such line item wins on the primary ad server the prebid ad will be rendered on the client, otherwise, the ad from the predefined waterfall will be rendered.
+One of the most used kind of In-App Bidding integration is to run a parallel auction and receive a winning bid first and then inject an opportunity to display this bid into the waterfall running on the Primary Ad Server.

-This scenario is totally supported by Apollo.

-So the essential part of Apollo integration is creating a special Line Items on the MoPub.
+This can be achieved by adding special Line Items marked with particular targetting keywors.
+Each line item should serve a custom creative, which will signal Apollo SDK that  the winning bid should be rendered.

+If such line item wins on the Primary Ad Server the winning bid will be displayed, otherwise, some other ad from the watterfal will be rendered.
+This document describes how to setup Apollo Line Items on the MoPub server.

-## Best Practises
+### Best Practises

+From the very beginning publishers should pay attention to the Best Practices of configuring orders on the Primary Ad Server.
+It will help to improve monetization from the first steps.

-According to prebid's suggestions, you have to create a set of line items with unique price targets to get the best revenue.
-Line Items should be created according to the [price granularity](http://prebid.org/prebid-mobile/adops-price-granularity.html#autoGranularityBucket) policy.
-That means that you have to create more than one hundred line items to get the best coverage.
+In order to get the best revenue publishers have to create Line Items with unique price targets according to the [price granularity](http://prebid.org/prebid-mobile/adops-price-granularity.html#autoGranularityBucket) policy.
+That means that it is necessary to create more than one hundred line items to get the best coverage.

+Publishers can do it by hands, develop special scripts, or using some tool for generating orders like [PubMonkey](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en)

 ## Order Setup

-### Manual

-#### Step 1: Create New Order
+### Step 1: Create New Order

  <img src="../res/orders/order-mopub-create.png" alt="Pipeline Screenshot" align="center">

 ### Step 2: Create Line Item

-#### Line Item Type
+#### Line Item: Display, Video

 To integrate the In-App Bidding into your app you have to create a Custom Ad Network Line Item with a specific Targeting keyword.
 Note that `Custom Ad Network` type is not suitable for Native Style Ads, see [Native Style Line Item and creative](#native-style-line-item-and-creative) for more details.